likuanppd/likuanppd.github.io/_pages/about.md

 My interest lies in machine learning on graphs.
 Now I am working on Graph Adversarial Attack, dynamic graph modeling, and imbalanced node classification.

+*Aggregate the knowledge and distill it into intelligence.*
 ## Publications

 <ul>{% for post in site.publications reversed %}